matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 ## Background

-A user with multiple devices will have a different key for end-to-end encryption for each device.
-Other users who want to communicate securely with this user must then verify each key on each of their devices.
+If a user has multiple devices, each device will have a different key for end-to-end encryption.
+Other users who want to communicate securely with this user must then verify each key on each of their own devices.
 If Alice has *n* devices, and Bob has *m* devices, then for Alice to be able to communicate with Bob on any of their devices, this involves *n×m* key verifications.